AnIdiotsGuide/discordjs-bot-guide/coding-guides/using-emojis.md

 ## How does Discord.js store emojis?

-There are two places where you can grab emojis using discord.js: in the client, and in the guilds. `client.emojis` is a collection of every emoji the client has access to, and `guild.emojis` is a collection of the emojis of a specific guild.
+There are two places where you can grab emojis using discord.js: in the client, and in the guilds. `client.emojis.cache` is a collection of every emoji the client has access to, and `guild.emojis.cache` is a collection of the emojis of a specific guild.

 If you've learned anything from [Understanding Collections](using-emojis.md), you might already know how to get something by ID from a collection: